 |Improper lane use/change||6,650||1,400||11|

 Another way to view the common causes of South Carolina car accidents is through these categories:

-Speeding, tailgating, racing to beat red lights and making dangerous passes (especially on two-lane, rural highways) all fall into this category.
+Traveling at high speeds, tailgating, racing to beat red lights and making dangerous passes (especially on two-lane, rural highways) all fall into this category.
 A violation of a traffic law may be used to assert negligence per se.
 This means that a driver’s negligence is established by his or her violation of the traffic law.
 It also can serve as evidence of recklessness and willfulness, leading to an award of punitive damages in a personal injury claim.

 As the above DPS figures show, impaired driving is the leading cause of deadly crashes in our state.
 Violating South Carolina’s driving under the influence (DUI) or driving with an unlawful alcohol concentration (DUAC) laws can also establish negligence per se and support a claim for punitive damages.
 Driving under the influence of illegal drugs or prescription drugs is illegal (and highly dangerous) as well.

-The use of electronic devices by drivers makes our roads dangerous.
+Distracted driving and the use of electronic devices by drivers makes our roads dangerous.
 During a recent year, the DPS reports that talking on cell phones and texting while driving caused 133 crashes and 64 injuries in our state.
 Accidents happen when drivers take their minds off driving, their eyes off the road and their hands off a steering wheel.
 Reading a GPS, turning the radio, smoking, eating, drinking, talking to passengers and dealing with pets in a car can also lead to crashes.

 A study by French researchers found that driving while drowsy is as dangerous as drunk driving.
 A lack of sleep impairs one’s mental and physical faculties.
 It makes it difficult to safely operate a motor vehicle.
 Fatigue often is a factor in accidents that involve commercial truck drivers.